 How to heat a honey-baked ham

-The best way to enjoy HoneyBaked ham is at room temperature or straight from the fridge, but some people prefer their ham a little warmer than that.
-If you fall into this group, here is how to heat a honey baked ham the right way.
+The best way to enjoy HoneyBaked ham is at room temperature or straight from the fridge, but some people prefer it a little warmer.
+If you fall into this group, here is how to heat a Honey Baked ham the right way.

 - Slice the ham into serving portions.
 Heating an entire ham can dry it out.